marcusoftnet/marcusoftnet.github.io/_posts/2007-09-28-sprint-demo.md

 Tomorrow is another sprint demo.
 I love the fast-forward way of incrementing doing improvements that SCRUM offers.
-One of the features i really like is the way that the developers get to feel good about themselves and to be proud.
+One of the features I really like is the way that the developers get to feel good about themselves and to be proud.
 Really builds team spirit.